prjunnamed/prjcombine/docs/digilent/intro.rst

 communicate with one of the device's "subsystems", such as JTAG, SPI, GPIO, or board management.

-The protocol is implemented by a variety of devices on the board side — some of them are ATmega based, and come up directly implementing the protocol, with upgradeability provided only by programming pins on the board.
-Others are FX2 based, requiring firmware upload from the host before they start speaking the protocol.
+There ar two kinds of devices implementing this protocol:

+- AT90USB162-based, which have pre-flashed firmware and can be used immediately
+- FX2-based, which may require firmware upload first

+.. todo:: there are also FX3-based devices, but it is unclear whether they reuse the protocol or not

 Note that Digilent has phased out this protocol — newer boards are FTDI based instead.
+On FTDI-based boards, the Adept runtime libraries will emulate this protocol in software, even assembling command structures in one part of the stack, then destructuring them in the FTDI-specific code.
+The code doing this (a normal host ``.so`` or ``.dll``) is, hilariously, called "firmware".

 The protocol is implemented on devices with USB ID of ``0x1443:0x0007``.

+.. todo:: ``0x1443:0x0003`` and ``0x1443:0x0005`` allegedly also exist, on
+   the oldest FX2-based devices

 The device exposes a single configuration and single interface.
 The class, subclass, and protocol are all-0, as would be expected.
 The device has